horso by themebuzz

 No Settlement | No Fee | No Obligations

 Our contingency fees are very competitive.
-Starting as low as 5% in certain circumstances and up to 20 % that larger public adjusting firms find it hard to compete against for Home Claim Help Services.
-Of course, the merits of each and every claim will determine our fee structure.
+Starting as low as 5% – 20 % that larger public adjusting firms find it hard to compete against.

-We are your Morrisville Bucks County Pennsylvania Public Adjuster Home Claim Expert.
-At Advocate Public Adjustment our mission is to make sure the insurance company pays you enough money to rebuild any and all property damages sustained to your home, while providing the highest level of professional home claim service.
+We are your Morrisville Public Adjuster, and at Advocate Public Adjustment our mission is to make sure the insurance company pays you enough money to rebuild any and all property damage sustained to your home or business while providing the highest level of professional public adjustment services.

-Our claims staff will work to protect home owners manage their home claims, and fully document their losses in order to maximize their financial interest in all home insurance claim settlement returns.
+Our claims staff will work to protect home owners and business owners manage their claims, and fully document their losses in order to maximize their financial interest in all insurance claim settlement returns.

 Our goal is to reduce the emotional and financial burden placed upon you per the insurance policy contract as the result of a direct physical loss.